It’s not as bad as you’ve probably heard!

 Does the thought of paying for a private school education cause you unspeakable anxiety?
+You’re not alone.

 You’ve probably read reports constantly circulated in the media suggesting that 13 years of private education could set you back more than $500,000.
 This might be true for some of the more prestigious schools in the ‘leafy’ suburbs but certainly isn’t the case for all private schools nationally.
 This figure puts private education completely out of reach for the majority of Australian families but there are more affordable options available.

 The cost of a private education varies widely between schools and states.
 Evidence of this fluctuation can be seen across the vacancies currently available on School Places which range from $4,300 to $37,500 per year.
 In fact the average private school tuition fee listed on School Places is $12,400 a year, or $1,000 a month.

 So, if you're feeling more at ease with the affordability of a private school and have put them on your list of schools to consider, you should look into the types of schools available and any additional expenses that you might be expected to pay.

 There are three main education providers in Australia; Government (public schools), Catholic Education and the Independent schools sector.
 Generally speaking, you’ll find Catholic schools at the lower end of the fee scale, and non-denominational Independent schools at the higher end.
 A quick search on SchoolPlaces.com.au in the Melbourne region reveals just how varied tuition fees can be, even within a 30km radius.
 A search for a prep vacancy in 2016 brings up options varying from $6,000 through to $13,000, and that’s even before the discount of between 15-25% has been applied.